laurentmldev/metaindex/README.md

 ## Features

 MetaindeX can be install in 2 versions:
-    - Standalone edition: it is simpler to deploy and allows a single user to work with MetaindeX offline (no need to be connected to internet)
+    - Standalone edition: it is simpler to deploy and allows a single user to work with MetaindeX offline (no need to be connected to internet except for tutorial videos)
     - Server edition: needs more configuration setup and is aiming to allow several users to work together on a central server, generally deployed on internet or intranet of your organization.

-Following Features are available in Standalone edition:
+Following Features are available in both Standalone and Server editions:
     - Import data from CSV/Excel/OpenOffice
     - Export data to CSV/Gephi
-    - Navigate through your data either in cards or table view
+    - Cards & Table Navigation Mode
-    - Modern HTML5/javascript interface
+    - Lightweight client HTML5/javascript interface
-    - Powerful Search Engine
+    - Powerful Search Engine (lucene)
-    - Designed to handle heavy contents (100k+ elements)
+    - Robust to heavy contents (100k+ elements)
-    - Associate raw documents and web links to your contents (typically pictures)
+    - Include raw data (ex:pictures) and external web links to documents
-    - Handle connections between elements to generate graphs with Gephi
+    - Build connections between elements to generate graphs with Gephi
     - Integrates Kibana (from ElasticStack) statistics module
-    - Customize interface to your contents
+    - Easy interface customization to match your data model
     - Multi-language (English and French available for now)
     - Automatic Quizz Generator